Schedule a Free Consultation

 This is why anxiety is sometimes missed in kids.
 The CDC notes that anxious children may keep worries to themselves, and anxiety can present as irritability, anger, sleep problems, fatigue, headaches, or stomachaches.1

-Child experiencing anxiety | The Peaceful Mind Counseling Center
+Child experiencing anxiety and mother looking concerned | The Peaceful Mind Counseling Center

 Physical Symptoms of Anxiety in Children